keyvan-amiri/KGE-ActivityRecommendation/README.md

 # Installation libKGE library
 As it is mentioned in our paper, we relied on the PyTorch-based library [libKGE](https://github.com/uma-pi1/kge) to apply knowledge graph embedding models.
 Therefore, you need to install libKGE:
 1. Clone libkge (i.e., `git clone https://github.com/uma-pi1/kge.git`) to have all the library's contents in the root folder **kge**.
-2. Navigate to **kge** folder: `cd kge` (We recommend to create a virtual python environment using: `python -m venv kge_work` `source kge_work/bin/activate` for better handling of all dependencies between libraries.)
+2. Navigate to **kge** folder: `cd kge`
+   We recommend to create a python environment using: `python -m venv kge_work` `source kge_work/bin/activate` for better handling of all dependencies between libraries.
-3. Install all requirements: `pip install -e .`
+4. Install all requirements: `pip install -e .`
-4. Make yourself familiar with main functionalities of libKGE using the documentation provided on the [libKGE repository](https://github.com/uma-pi1/kge).
+5. Make yourself familiar with main functionalities of libKGE using the documentation provided on the [libKGE repository](https://github.com/uma-pi1/kge).

 # Adding datasets, and configuration files
 The **kge** folder includes a folder called **local** which will be used for all our experiments (see: https://github.com/uma-pi1/kge/tree/master/local).
 In order to replicate our results, you need to: